 Performance Measure Estimated Number of Clients to be Served Number of Veterans served.
-50 Veterans (Required performance measure for all applicants.)
-50 Veteralis Number of Dependents served.
+70 Veterans (Required performance measure for all applicants.)
+Number of Dependents served.
 0 Dependents (Required performance measure if served.)
 0 Dependents Number of Veterans' Surviving Spouses served.
+0 Surviving Spouses

-0 Surviving Spousses (Required performance measure if served.)
-0 Surviving Spouses Total Estimated Number of Clients to be Served 50 Total Unduplicated Beneficiaries counseling, an additional performance measure may be "number of substance abuse counseling sessions provided to beneficiaries."
+(Required performance measure if served.)
+Total Estimated Number of Clients to be Served 70 Total Unduplicated Beneficiaries

 - b.
 Additional Performance Measures and Estimated Volume of Services Provided to Clients - 1.
 First enter additional performance measures that align with and are related to the Proposed Project in the Performance Measure column.
-For example, if the Proposed Project includes providing substance abuse
+For example, if the Proposed Project includes providing substance abuse counseling, an additional performance measure may be "number of substance abuse counseling sessions provided to beneficiaries."